 Well, it depends on the cause, so if it’s…

-- An STI, it will have to be treated based on type.
-Antibiotics and antivirals may be an option.
+- An STI: This will have to be treated based on type.
+Antibiotics and antivirals are the usual treatment option.

 - A result of vaginal dryness due to hormone changes, one option is hormone replacement therapy (HRT).
 Speak to your doctor about estrogen creams, tablets, and rings.
 Lube is also a must-have if you’re having sex.